 Who are you?

-When I write, it’s an eclectic mix of urban fantasy, steampunk, noir-ish drama and Lovecraftian horror through a variety of interesting methods.
+From time to time I also like to pretend that I’m some sort of writer, despite very rarely ever actually writing.
+I’m more of a reader these days owing to the English Lit classes I teach!
+When I do write, it’s an eclectic mix of urban fantasy, steampunk, noir-ish drama and Lovecraftian horror through a variety of interesting methods.
 I write my final drafts on computer using Scrivener, but I write my first drafts in pencil, fountain pen and ink, or on an ancient, second-hand typewriter.

 On very rare occasions I have been known to paint watercolours.
 If you’re exceptionally (un)lucky I’ll inflict my artwork on you later!